 But now what?

 The new diagnosis emerged: Inoperable Coronary Microvascular Disease (MVD) involving the very smallest of the coronary arteries.
-It’s a painfully debilitating condition, usually seen in women and usually missed using conventional cardiac diagnostic tools and thus difficult to diagnose appropriately.
+It’s a painfully debilitating condition, usually missed using conventional cardiac diagnostic tools – and thus difficult to diagnose appropriately.
+UPDATE: Although previously considered to be more often seen in women, studies now suggest that both men and women are affected equally by MVD.

 My revised diagnosis of MVD also prompted a referral to the Regional Pain Clinic at our local hospital, and my first meeting with my new pain specialist, a charming pharmacist-turned-family doctor-turned anaesthesiologist, who is (just my luck!) an internationally-known expert on intractable pain management in heart patients.